 - Remaining College Eligibility: A player who left or forgoes college with remaining eligibility (and was not on the MLS SuperDraft list).
 Such players will be discoverable one year after leaving or forgoing college with remaining eligibility.

 - Returning Players: A player returning to MLS who the League was unable to re-sign and his last MLS club does not wish to exercise their Right of First Refusal.

-- Unsigned Drafted Players: The day after the drafting club's first MLS Regular Season game, college players selected in that year's MLS SuperDraft that have not signed an MLS contract have the right to be placed on waivers upon request.
+- Unsigned Drafted Players: The day after the drafting club's first MLS Regular Season game, college players selected in that year's SuperDraft who have not signed an MLS contract have the right to be placed on Waivers upon request.
 If an unsigned college player is placed on Waivers, and is not claimed by another MLS club, he will return to his drafting club's College Protected List until the end of the College Protected Period.

 - Any player whose contract has expired or option has been declined, is not eligible for the Re-Entry Process or Free Agency, and his former club does not wish to make him a genuine offer.
 Such a player will be typically made available in a year-end Waiver Draft or prior to the start of the next MLS League Season.

-Once a club selects a player off Waivers, that club is automatically moved to the bottom of the priority list for subsequent waiver selections in a given season, regardless of its points-per-game total.
+Once a club selects a player off Waivers, that club is automatically moved to the bottom of the priority list for subsequent waiver selections in any given season, regardless of its points-per-game total.

 USL Short-Term Agreements

-A club may sign players from their USL affiliate to Short Term Agreements (up to four-day contracts) for CONCACAF Champions League, Canadian Championship, Lamar Hunt U.S. Open Cup, and exhibition matches.
+A club may sign players from its USL affiliate to Short-Term Agreements (up to four-day contracts) for CONCACAF Champions League, Canadian Championship, Lamar Hunt U.S. Open Cup, and exhibition matches.
 A club may sign a player to a maximum of four Short-Term Agreements each season (maximum of 16 days).